hestonhoffman/bolt/documentation/inventory_file_v2.md

   - target2.example.com
 ```

-A target can also be specified with a hash that requires either a `name` or `uri` key.
+An example of targets specified with hashes:

 ```yaml
 version: 2